Basic Data Types

 The string that KurrentDB uses for the event type is modelled in sec as an ADT with two main variants

-.
-Input is validated for emptiness and not starting with $
+that returns Either[InvalidInput, Normal].
+Input is validated for emptiness and not starting with $ that KurrentDB

 import sec.EventType